 We understand that you may have inadvertently contaminated the bin and in most cases you will not be penalised for one offence.
 However, you must remove the contaminating items prior to the bin being emptied.
 If your bin is found to be contaminated on a regular basis you will be contacted by letter and may be visited by a City of Bunbury representative.
 Under the City of Bunbury Waste Local law 2016, depositing of unauthorised waste in a waste receptacle (including recycling, organics general) is considered to be a prescribed offence and a $350 fine can be issued

 If your bin was not emptied due to contamination, you must remove all of the contaminants.
 Refer to the How to Use You Bins section of this website or Contamination Letter for what can and can’t be placed in each bin and use the bins correctly.

-After removing the contaminants or if you need any assistance to work out what caused the contamination contact the Waste Operations Depot on 9792 7333 to have the remaining contents emptied.
+After removing the contaminants or if you need any assistance to work out what caused the contamination contact the Works and Services Depot on 9792 7333 to have the remaining contents emptied.

 Is your bin too close (1 metre) to obstructions?

 If your bin is too close to objects such as power poles, cars, trees, etc. the truck will be unable to pick it up.

 Can I take my bins with me if I move house?